 So you can always tell a new story in the same place or object – of course, in any number of language versions.

 There is a whole range of other possibilities that work out-of-the-box (without separate development cost).
-If you need even more flexibility … write to us your application: email@example.com.
+If you need even more flexibility ... tell to us more about your application:

 Insights from data